ICRAR/ProFit/src/libprofit/README.md

 # libprofit

-libprofit is a C library that produces images based on different luminosity profiles.
+libprofit is a low-level C library that produces images based on different luminosity profiles.

 The currently supported profiles (and their parameters) are: